MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 8. In the **app.Use**, replace the **WriteAsync** method call with code that receives the result from the **GetVoteResult** method of the **lPollResultsService** service, and places it into the **gameVotes** variable.

 9. In the **app.Use**, when the "favorite" query parameter exists, below the **GetVoteResult** method call, print to the browser each of the games names, and vote count from the **gameVotes** variable.
+Include the game name and votes of each iteration in a **DIV** element.

 10. In the **Startup** class, in the **ConfigureServices**, add the poll results service using the following information:
     - Add method: **Singleton**